ramtinak/InstagramApiSharp/README.md

 Check [Wiki page](https://github.com/ramtinak/InstagramApiSharp/wiki) for documentation.

 ## Version changes
+v1.1.1.1
+- [Add] upload story with link address(story cta) to StoryProcessor (only works for verified accounts or accounts with more than 10k followers)

 v1.1.1.0
 - [Add] auto accept consent require in signup with phone and email
 - [Update] signup with phone and email. (no need to call LoginAsync after account created.)